justingreerbbi/Reaper-Mesh/README.md

 - The HeltecV3 has 2 cores.
 Build test firmeware with FreeRTOS so we can start deligating tasks and start multitasking.

 **FreeRTOS**
 The HeltecV3 has 2 cores that we can utilize.
 Until now, we have been running everything on the main core.
 We need to form a better plan for core usage and dedicate logic to other cores.

-Core 1: Main responisibility to LoRa comunication.
-Any other logic on this core should be
+Right now, there is a alot of blocking functionality and guess work w/finger crossing.
+Too much is relying on the retries.

+Core 1:

+- LoRa Communication (TX/RX)

+Core 2:

+- AT Commands and Responses.
+- GPS Handling.

 ---